 - Prerequisites: Start second trimester.

 - Location options:

 - CMH Hospital (Bolivar) or

 - CMH Douglas Building (Bolivar)

+- Mercy OR (Springfield)

+- Cox South OR (Springfield)

+- Cox Branson OR (Branson)

 - Paramedic students will shadow CRNA.

 - There is not a minimum hour requirement for this clinical.

 - Student scheduling information: Email lani.hayes@citizensmemorial.com to sign up.

 - Where to go:

-- Administrative contact information: becky.hancock@citizensmemorial.com - Students must inform the patient with a script similar to: "My name is Theron and I am a paramedic student.
+- Mercy Springfield: Use the south elevators to the 3rd floor and tell the desk you are a paramedic student. - Administrative contact information: becky.hancock@citizensmemorial.com - Students must inform the patient with a script similar to: "My name is Theron and I am a paramedic student.
 My preceptor is Jason, who is a nurse anesthetist.
 Is it OK if I put in your breathing tube during your operation today?"